AbdullahKG/Student-Attendance-API/README.md

 Endpoints :

-1. Students
+1. Students:
-   GET /students: Retrieve all students.
+   GET /students: Retrieve all students. ,
-   GET /students/:id: Retrieve a specific student by ID.
-   POST /students: Add a new student.
+   GET /students/:id: Retrieve a specific student by ID. , POST /students: Add a new student. ,
-   PUT /students/:id: Update a student by ID.
+   PUT /students/:id: Update a student by ID. ,
-   DELETE /students/:id: Delete a student by ID.
+   DELETE /students/:id: Delete a student by ID. ,

-2. Courses
+2. Courses:
-   GET /courses: Retrieve all courses.
+   GET /courses: Retrieve all courses. ,
-   GET /courses/:id: Retrieve a specific course by ID.
-   POST /courses: Add a new course.
+   GET /courses/:id: Retrieve a specific course by ID. , POST /courses: Add a new course. ,
-   PUT /courses/:id: Update a course by ID.
+   PUT /courses/:id: Update a course by ID. ,
-   DELETE /courses/:id: Delete a course by ID.
+   DELETE /courses/:id: Delete a course by ID. ,

-3. Departments
+3. Departments:
-   GET /departments: Retrieve all departments.
+   GET /departments: Retrieve all departments. ,
-   GET /departments/:id: Retrieve a specific department by ID.
-   POST /departments: Add a new department.
+   GET /departments/:id: Retrieve a specific department by ID. , POST /departments: Add a new department. ,
-   PUT /departments/:id: Update a department by ID.
-   DELETE /departments/:id: Delete a department by ID.
+   PUT /departments/:id: Update a department by ID. , DELETE /departments/:id: Delete a department by ID. ,

-4. College Years
+4. College Years:
-   GET /collegeyears: Retrieve all college years.
-   GET /collegeyears/:id: Retrieve a specific college year by ID.
-   POST /collegeyears: Add a new college year.
+   GET /collegeyears: Retrieve all college years. , GET /collegeyears/:id: Retrieve a specific college year by ID. , POST /collegeyears: Add a new college year. ,
-   PUT /collegeyears/:id: Update a college year by ID.
-   DELETE /collegeyears/:id: Delete a college year by ID.
+   PUT /collegeyears/:id: Update a college year by ID. , DELETE /collegeyears/:id: Delete a college year by ID. ,

-5. Groups
+5. Groups:
-   GET /groups: Retrieve all groups.
+   GET /groups: Retrieve all groups. ,
-   GET /groups/:id: Retrieve a specific group by ID.
-   POST /groups: Add a new group.
+   GET /groups/:id: Retrieve a specific group by ID. , POST /groups: Add a new group. ,
-   PUT /groups/:id: Update a group by ID.
+   PUT /groups/:id: Update a group by ID. ,
-   DELETE /groups/:id: Delete a group by ID.
+   DELETE /groups/:id: Delete a group by ID. ,

-6. Attendance
+6. Attendance:
-   GET /attendances: Retrieve all attendance records.
-   POST /attendances: Add a new attendance record.
+   GET /attendances: Retrieve all attendance records. , POST /attendances: Add a new attendance record. ,

 ---